 All Basecamp events include worship, teaching, training sessions, activities and time to relax.
 Over and over again people talk of the huge benefit of Basecamp as a place to go deeper in your faith, get into the Bible, learn new skills and develop lasting friendships.

-All the Basecamps include excellent Bible study through first class Bible teaching and group discussion.
+The Basecamps include excellent Bible study through first class Bible teaching and group discussion.
 You'll also meet with a training adviser who will help you develop your own training plan.
 Workshops are designed to help you develop the skills you need to work with children and young people and introduce them to the Christian faith.
 You will have opportunities to:

 - Learn how to assist in small group teaching